 2une In Previews: Parade of Houses returns to Capital region

-BATON ROUGE — The Parade of Houses is back in the Capital region!
+BATON ROUGE — The Parade of Homes is back in the Capital region!

 The two-weekend event allows the community to tour houses from local builders, explore the latest design trends and get inspiration to bring their own dream home to life.